 "It’s important to choose a self-tan product that doesn’t contain alcohol or parabens as these dry out the skin, which causes a tan to break down faster and thus crack and go scaly—not chic," recommends Von Hep.
-He likes to use Tan Luxe's The Body Illuminating Self-Tan Drops (£42), which very cleverly work in synergy with your favorite body lotion.
+He likes to use Tan Luxe's The Body Illuminating Self-Tan Drops, which very cleverly work in synergy with your favorite body lotion.
 Simply add the drops into a dollop of cream and apply as you usually would with a regular lotion.
 The more drops you add, the darker the tan will be, so try one drop per limb for a believable winter glow on pale skin or two drops if your skin is more olive-toned.

 But we're not just talking products here.
 Yes, we all like a glass of red while we're waiting for our tan to develop, but according to Von Hep, it might not be such a good idea.
-"The alcohol will dehydrate skin and thus encourage the tan to fade before it has even developed," he explains.
+"The alcohol will dehydrate skin and, thus, encourage the tan to fade before it has even developed," he explains.

 If you have your summer tanning regimen down pat, make sure you ease up on your usage as we slowly slip into winter.
 Von Hep suggests applying just one coat of tan instead of two.
 "It'll just give skin a kiss of color and a boost of warmth," he adds.
-"One coat of self-tan tends to just even out the complexion and will knock back the blue/grey hue in paler to olive skin tones or remove the slightly ashy tone that sometimes appears in darker skin tones."
+"One coat of self-tan tends to just even out the complexion and will knock back the blue/gray hue in paler to olive skin tones or remove the slightly ashy tone that sometimes appears in darker skin tones."

 While our winter wardrobes don't show off our entire bodies, there are certain pieces, from cold-shoulder knits to midi-length skirts, that leave flashes of bare skin that you might want to show some love.
 The patchwork tanning technique is a firm favorite of Von Hep's, but he suggests forward-planning to get it right.

-"If you're tanning dry areas such as hands, elbows, knees and feet, ensure you add moisturizer to these areas prior to applying your self-tan, and add lip balm to nails and cuticles to prevent excess self-tan absorption in these areas."
+"If you're tanning dry areas such as hands, elbows, knees, and feet, ensure you add moisturizer to these areas prior to applying your self-tan, and add lip balm to nails and cuticles to prevent excess self-tan absorption in these areas."
 Those dark streaks are always the giveaway of an at-home job.

 As for Von Hep's greatest piece of advice: "If you’re planning on tanning for ripped jeans, just tan your whole legs, front and back—plans change and you never know, legs might come out.
 Don’t risk just tanning the front of your legs for one pair of jeans.
 Trust me."

-In the winter, we all want to reinject a little glow back into our tired faces and self-tan can help do exactly that.
-"It reduces the appearance of redness, puffiness and fatigue, and it can make your eyes look brighter and teeth whiter," explains Von Hep.
+In the winter, we all want to re-inject a little glow back into our tired faces and self-tan can help do exactly that.
+"It reduces the appearance of redness, puffiness, and fatigue, and it can make your eyes look brighter and teeth whiter," explains Von Hep.
 But miraculously acquiring a type of bronze worthy of two weeks in Mexico overnight isn't fooling anyone at this time of year, so you've got to make it look realistic.